 In summary, the amount of local and distributed generation within the ENA is not projected to be large enough to offset demand on the Valley South 115-kV System that would exceed its operating limit in the event of a 1-in-5 year heat storm, as discussed in Section 1.2.
 Even if distributed generation facilities were built in time to achieve the required load reductions for the Valley South 115-kV System (Table 1), the applicant stated that substation capacity would be a limiting factor.
 Substation expansion may be required to make additional electricity from distributed generation projects within the ENA useful.
 Additionally, the potential for and timing of new local and distributed generation projects within the ENA is uncertain.
-The development of such projects would require actions by numerous parties other than the applicant.
+The development of such projects would require actions by numerous parties other than the applicant. and the applicant does not have control over those parties actions.
 Therefore, this alternative is not considered a feasible alternative to the proposed transmission facilities.